MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-multi-region-content.md

 - To fail over to if your primary region fails.
 - To set up primary and secondary databases with private link connections to their respective regions, with [virtual network peering](/azure/virtual-network/virtual-network-peering-overview) between the two regions.
 For more information, see [Multiregion web app with private connectivity to a database](../../example-scenario/sql-failover/app-service-private-sql-multi-region.yml).

-Azure Cosmos DB can [globally distribute](/azure/cosmos-db/distribute-data-globally) data by transparently replicating the data to all the regions in your Azure Cosmos DB account.
+Another alternative is Azure Cosmos DB.
+It can [globally distribute](/azure/cosmos-db/distribute-data-globally) data by transparently replicating the data to all the regions in your Azure Cosmos DB account.
 You can also configure Azure Cosmos DB with [multiple write regions](/azure/cosmos-db/high-availability#multiple-write-regions).
 For more information, see [Geode pattern](../../patterns/geodes.yml) and [Globally distributed applications using Azure Cosmos DB](/azure/architecture/solution-ideas/articles/globally-distributed-mission-critical-applications-using-cosmos-db).

-## Key vault

-This solution stores the application secrets and certificates in a single key vault.
-However, because application secrets and the certificates for host name preservation are different concerns, you might want to store them in separate key vaults.
-This alternative adds another key vault per region to your architecture.

 ## Automated deployment